postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

 To add a team activity feed to Microsoft Teams:

 1. Click **Add Integration**.
-1. Give your integration a nickname and provide your notification URL.
+1. Give your integration a nickname and provide your incoming webhook URL to receive team updates in Microsoft Teams.

    <img alt="Import from github" src="https://assets.postman.com/postman-docs/add-team-activity-feed.jpg" width="350px"/>